 The most important mission of the teacher is to deliver content in an engaging session that reinforces the learning outcomes in a remote setting.
 The class syllabus is the foundation that drives student ownership of learning and sets the stage for the expectation of participation in the class.
 Tactics — teaming, gamification, simulations — that encourage student action and thinking, can be deployed effectively in the online class.
 Success in these activities requires planning and the creation of the structure in each class.

 Zoom has several features that encourage actions and learning in the classroom and support your learning outcomes: Breakout rooms, Polling, Whiteboards and Surveys.
 Be sure that you have activated these features in your Settings before deploying these Zoom Features.

 How can I utilize Breakout Rooms in Zoom for Student Engagement?

 Teams are a great way to engage your students in the content of your class and create a more personal exchange among smaller groups of students.
 In the online environment, it is important to have a good mix of lecture, student participation and activities to keep everyone involved in your class.
 The most successful Breakout Rooms are those that are planned and have stated outcomes.
 Define the deliverable but give the teams ownership on how they will present their progress upon return to the larger class.
-Students can record their Breakout sessions but you must allow permission and they can only be saved by one Breakout Room member on their local computer, they cannot save in the cloud.
+Students can record their Breakout sessions but you must ‘allow permission’ and they can only be saved by one Breakout Room member on their local computer, they cannot save in the cloud.